ai-forever/Kandinsky-4/README.md

 <img src="assets/pipeline.png">

-To speed up generation we used [Latent Adversarial Diffusion Distillation (LADD)](https://arxiv.org/pdf/2403.12015).
+A serious problem for all diffusion models, and especially video generation models, is the generation speed.
+To solve this problem, we used the Latent Adversarial Diffusion Distillation (LADD) approach, proposed for distilling image generation models and first described in the [article](https://arxiv.org/pdf/2403.12015) from Stability AI and tested by us when training the [Kandinsky 3.1](https://github.com/ai-forever/Kandinsky-3) image generation model.
+The distillation pipeline itself involves additional training of the diffusion model in the GAN pipeline, i.e. joint training of the diffusion generator with the discriminator.

 <img src="assets/LADD.png">

 ### Architecture

-For training Kandinsky 4 Flash we used the following architecture of diffusion transformer, based on MMDiT propoosed in [Stable Diffusion 3](https://arxiv.org/pdf/2403.03206).
+For training Kandinsky 4 Flash we used the following architecture of diffusion transformer, based on MMDiT proposed in [Stable Diffusion 3](https://arxiv.org/pdf/2403.03206).

 <img src="assets/MMDiT1.png"> <img src="assets/MMDiT_block1.png">

-For training Kandinsky 4 Flash we used the following architecture of discriminator.
+For training flash version we used the following architecture of discriminator.
+Discriminator head structure resembles half of an MMDiT block.

 <img src="assets/discriminator.png"> <img src="assets/discriminator_head.png">